-Over the last few years, with awareness about women’s rights, human rights and unlawful business practices facing a rise, the number of litigation cases registered with Pakistan’s judiciary system has also rocketed.
-However, unfortunately, a high percentage of people seeking justice hardly get served with it.
-And if they do, it is usually after a series of delays and misunderstandings caused by the communication gap between public and the judiciary.
+Over the last few years, with awareness about women’s rights, human rights and unlawful business practices facing a rise, the number of litigation cases registered with Pakistan’s justice system has also rocketed.
+However, unfortunately, a high percentage of people seeking justice system hardly get served with it.
+And if they do, it is usually after a series of delays and misunderstandings caused by the communication gap between public and the judiciary system.

 Having had a first-hand experience of being a consumer of Pakistan’s law office, I have noticed several problems that I feel can be easily solved with the incorporation of technology.
 It is very hard for people belonging to the lower class to seek legal aid – they usually have neither the contacts nor the financial resources to hire a decent and qualified attorney at law.
 They often end up getting exploited by lawyers either charging them extra money, or deceiving them by refusing to take their case seriously.
 By the end of the case, these people end up in a worse mental and financial condition than before.